top of page

 Gabriel Voisin, Charles Yale Knight

-Transitioning from aviation to automobiles, Gabriel Voisin designed the 1927 Avions Voisin C7 Chastness, featuring a body nicknamed “lumineuse” for its openness to light.
-In true Voisin fashion, the car's top is narrower, following the philosophy that "you need less room for your head than for your arms."
+Transitioning from aviation to automobiles, engineer Gabriel Voisin designed the 1927 Avions Voisin C7 Chastness that featured a body nicknamed “lumineuse” for its openness to light.
+In true Voisin fashion, the car's top is narrower and follows the philosophy that "you need less room for your head than for your arms," just like in an airplane.

-This particular car serves as an exemplar of the so-called Lumineuse body style.
-The interior fabric's pattern adheres to the typical Voisin design, completing the aesthetic appeal of this remarkable automobile.
+This particular car serves as a testament to the so-called Lumineuse body style.
+The interior fabric's pattern adheres to the typical Voisin design and puts a nice final touch on the aesthetic appeal of this remarkable automobile.
+Produced from 1924 - 1928, a total of 1,350 units of the Voisin C7 were made, and this one is the last known to exist.

 Become an archive member for exclusive access to photos, videos and historical documents about the museum's car collection.